 1. Communicate safety instructions clearly

-Preventing accidents and incidents starts with clear communication.
+Preventing industrial accidents starts with clear communication.
 Make sure personnel receive the right information about risks and relevant safety measures.
-Use clear, simple language and hold frequent team meetings.
-Use these meetings to cover the latest safety points.
+Use clear, simple language and hold frequent team meetings to cover the latest safety points.

 2. Mark walkways and roadways clearly

-In large industrial buildings and warehouses, a well-thought-out circulation/routing plan is essential to preventing accidents and incidents.
-Clearly mark walkways and roadways, and consider the following aspects carefully:
+In large industrial buildings and warehouses, a well-thought-out circulation/routing plan is essential to prevent accidents.
+Clearly mark walkways and roadways, and consider the following carefully:

 - trucks – loading and unloading